pblischak/inbreeding-sfs/README.md

 scripts for fitting demographic models, estimating parameter uncertainties, and plotting comparisons between the observed and expected SFS.

+### `bbc-shiny/`

+The `bbc-shiny/` folder contains R code for a small Shiny application to demonstrate the properties of the beta-binomial convolution that is used to derive the expected SFS with inbreeding.

 #### Setup

 These analyses can be recreated using the latest version of ∂a∂i (v2.0.3).